jwmerrill/jwmerrill.github.io/_drafts/tracing-curves.md

 1. When your cursor is close to the curve, the trace point should be close to your cursor.
 2. Small movements of the cursor should not cause the trace point to jump discontinuously across the curve.

-Its main weakness is that it relies on a distinction between x and y, so it doesn't extend easily from curves that are a function of x to parametric or implicit curves that may have multiple y values for a single x value.
+Its main weakness is that it relies on a distinction between <span class="mathquill-embedded-latex">x</span> and <span class="mathquill-embedded-latex">y</span>, so it doesn't extend easily from curves that are a function of <span class="mathquill-embedded-latex">x</span> to parametric or implicit curves that may have multiple <span class="mathquill-embedded-latex">y</span> values for a single <span class="mathquill-embedded-latex">x</span> value.
 To put it technically, the strategy is not *isotropic*.
-Note that by itself, the closest-point strategy does not distinguish between the axes, and would work just as well (or really, just as poorly...) for parametric curves as for f(x) curves, so it's our reliance on the point-above-cursor strategy as part of the weighted strategy that spoils isotropy.
+Note that by itself, the closest-point strategy does not distinguish between the axes, and would work just as well (or really, just as poorly...) for parametric curves as for <span class="mathquill-embedded-latex">f(x)</span> curves, so it's the weighted strategy's reliance on the point-above-cursor strategy that spoils isotropy.

 <aside>
   If this sounds like your kind of fun, <a href="https://www.desmos.com/careers">Desmos is hiring</a>.